×

 Design BFA Pre-Major

-The Department of Design holds admissions into the Design BFA pre-major once a year, during the spring quarter.
+The Department of Design holds admissions into the Design BFA pre-major once a year, during late March.
 Each cohort of accepted candidates begins the program the following fall with the foundations of the design curriculum.
-These new pre-majors dive head-first into a rigorous lineup of ideation, design theory and history, typography, 2D and 3D fundamentals, and motion design.
+These new pre-majors dive head-first into a rigorous lineup of ideation, design theory and history, typography, 2D and 3D fundamentals, and technology.
 The first and second quarters immerse students in a culture of looking, listening, feeling, and expressing.

 Design BFA Major